 Intellectual Standard: Raptor Ecologist and Master Falconer

-I am a raptor ecologist, master falconer and a PhD Candidate at Antioch University New England with research focusing on Golden Eagle population dynamics for the entire state of Arizona.
+I am a raptor ecologist, master falconer and a PhD Candidate at Antioch University New England with research focusing on Golden Eagle population dynamics of Arizona.
 Additionally, I hold a BS in Biology and a MS in Environmental Policy and Management and BS in Biology. (will be graduating with my PhD May 4th!!)

 For more than 17 years, I have been involved in raptor rehabilitation, conservation and public education with various organizations.

 I love all things raptor.
 When I am not studying raptors, I am flying raptors in the fields of Northern Arizona and when not doing that, I am educating the public about raptors.
 I love all animals, especially birds, but I have decided to devote my entire life to making the world a better place for raptors.
 I founded the International Raptor and Falconry Center as decade long desire to fulfill that goal.

 BOARD OF DIRECTORS